Minnesota Health Care Programs (MHCP) members will get their annual health plan selection (AHPS) packet by October 20.

 If you want to keep your health plan, you do not have to do anything.
 However, you are welcome to choose a new plan.

-You can also change health plans by circling your health plan choice on your annual health plan selection (AHPS) notice and mailing it in the return envelope you got in your packet by December 1, 2017.
+You can change health plans by circling your health plan choice on your annual health plan selection (AHPS) notice and mailing it in the return envelope you got in your packet by December 1, 2017.

 AHPS is not the same as the Minnesota Health Care Programs (MHCP) renewal process.
 If you are due to renew your health care coverage, you will get a separate mailing about that.
 Follow the directions in that renewal mailing to be sure that your coverage and selected health plan continue.